 The most common, Palestine (or Indian) is an oblong to nearly round fruit with a rounded bottom.
-The peel is greenish to orange-yellow when ripe, smooth with obvious oil glands and thin.
-The interior pulp is pale yellow, segmented (10 segments), incredibly juicy, low on acid and with a slightly bitter to bland flavor.
-Palestine trees are large to shrubby, thorny and hardier than ordinary lime trees.
-This varietal also bears during the rainy season in India when other citrus is out of season.
+The peel is greenish to orange-yellow when ripe, smooth with obvious oil glands, and thin.
+The interior pulp is pale yellow, segmented (10 segments), incredibly juicy, low on acid, and has a slightly bitter to bland flavor.
+Palestine trees are large to shrubby, thorny, and hardier than ordinary lime trees.
+This varietal also bears during the rainy season in India when other citruses are out of season.

 Columbia is another varietal, as is ‘Soh Synteng,’ a more acidic variation with slightly pinkish, young shoots and flower buds.